luciotato/synth-golang-docs/docs/source/core-concepts.rst

 * Values can be included as literals in the code, letting the compiler infer the type. e.g.::

 	  let
-	     a = 42                // inferred type: Integer
+	     a = 42                // inferred type: Int
 	     b = 42.2              // inferred type: Float64
 	     c = decimal 42.2      // explicit type: Decimal
 	     d = "abc"             // explicit type: String